volatile/compress/README.md

 Volatile Compress is a handler for the [Core](https://github.com/volatile/core).
 If accepted by the client, it compress the server response with GZIP.

-Make sure to include the handler above any other handler that alter the response body.

 ## Installation